dl-solarity/hardhat-zkit/README.md

 - `verifiersDir` - The directory where to generate the Solidity verifiers.
 - `ptauDir` - The directory where to look for the `ptau` files. `$HOME/.zkit/ptau/` by default.
 - `ptauDownload` - The flag to allow automatic download of required `ptau` files.
-- `nativeCompiler` - The flag indicating whether to use preinstalled native compiler or not.
+- `nativeCompiler` - The flag indicating whether to use the natively installed compiler.
 - `quiet` - The flag indicating whether to suppress the output.

+> [!IMPORTANT]
+> The `nativeCompiler` flag requires the Circom compiler to be preinstalled and be globally available in the system.

 ### Typization